christineiym/christineiym.github.io/_pages/teaching.md

 nav_order: 5
 ---

+<h2 class="category">databases</h2>
+- From 1.2024 to 5.2024, I was an undergraduate teaching assistant for UNC Chapel Hill's database course COMP 421.
+I assisted in assignment development and grading, and provided instructional, tech, and emotional support during a multi-week instructor transition.

 <h2 class="category">programming fundamentals</h2>
 - From 1.2021 to 5.2021, I was an undergraduate teaching assistant for UNC Chapel Hill's introductory programming course COMP 110, which sees enrollment upwards of 600 students every semester.
 I tutored students, debugged code, graded assignments, and provided personalized feedback on topics such as:
     - data analysis with Jupyter and NumPy